Abc-Arbitrage/Zerio/README.md

 ### Sending a message

 To send a message, you'll need the id of the client you want to send the message to.
-This id can be retrieved on the client connection:
+This id can be retrieved during the client connection:

 ```csharp
     private static void OnClientDisconnected(int clientId)